 Andre studied physics at the University Wroclaw, Poland, Humboldt University Berlin, then East-Germany, and at the Lomonosov Moscow State University, Moscow, Russia, then Soviet Union.
 He holds an M.S. degree ('84) and Ph.D. degree ('87) in physics from Humboldt University, Berlin.
 He was a Staff Scientist at the Academy of Sciences in East Berlin (1987-1991), witnessing the fall of the Berlin Wall in November 1989.
 In 1992, using new opportunities, he moved to Berkeley, California, to join LBNL where his research involved topics of plasma physics and material science, including coatings and thin film synthesis, high power impulse magnetron sputtering, cathodic vacuum arc plasma and ion sources, gas plasma sources, ion implantation, and plasma immersion ion implantation, transparent conducting oxides, and electrochromic materials.
 As a group leader he hosted many students and scholars visiting Berkeley from all over the world.

-In 2011, Andre was recognized by the Mentor Award of the Society of Vacuum Coaters; earlier he received the IEEE Merit Award of the Nuclear and Plasma Sciences Society (2010), the Chatterton Award (1994), and two R&D 100 Awards: (1997) for the development of the Constricted Plasma Source, and 2009 for developing pulsed filtered arc technology that is used for the deposition of ultrathin films of diamond-like carbon on read-write heads for computer hard disks.
+In 2014, Andre was recognized by the Walter Dyke Award of ISDEIV for his contributions to the physics of vacuum discharges.
+Earlier he received the Mentor Award of the Society of Vacuum Coaters (2011); the IEEE Merit Award of the Nuclear and Plasma Sciences Society (2010; the Chatterton Award (1994), and two R&D 100 Awards: (1997) for the development of the Constricted Plasma Source, and 2009 for developing pulsed filtered arc technology that is used for the deposition of ultrathin films of diamond-like carbon on read-write heads for computer hard disks.

 Time permitting, he loves flying single-engine airplanes to enjoy the beautiful views over the San Francisco Bay.